iann0036/cfn-tf-custom-types/resources/alicloud/Terraform-Alicloud-CenInstanceGrant/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the tfcfnid.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the Id.

 ### Fn::GetAtt